drostron/slamdata-docs/source/developers-guide.rst

   but also deeply nested, semi-structured data such as JSON and XML.

-- Ability to understand schemas dynamically, resulting in absolutely no need to map field types from one technology to another.
+- Ability to understand schemas dynamically, resulting in absolutely no requirement to map field types from one technology to another.
 This also allows SlamData to use both field values **and** the schema as data.
 This is not possible with other NoSQL -> relational solutions.